-Follow this maintenance checklist before you set off on your bikecamping adventure.
+Follow this bikepacking gear maintenance checklist before you set off on your bikepacking and camping adventure.

 The ABC’s: Air, Brakes, Chain

-The ‘ABC’s’ are a good place to start when it comes to checking over your bike.
+The ‘ABC’s’ are a good place to start when it comes to checking over your bikepacking gear.
 Here’s what to look for.

 Having enough pump in your tires helps your bike to handle better, and helps prevent a flat when you’re out on the road.
 Using a tire pressure gauge, check your tire pressure against the recommended PSI, which you can find on the tire sidewalls.
 Use a tire pump to add and remove air until you get the correct PSI.